-Understanding Visitation in a Washington Divorce
+Understanding Visitation in a Washington with the Help of a Seattle Visitation Lawyer

 While Washington no longer uses the language of custody to describe parenting arrangements, parenting plans do often divide time unequally with one parent being the primary residential parent.
 The other parent is often referred to as having visitation rights.
 Your Seattle visitation lawyer can give you more information about exactly what that means.